-Andrea Snashall keeps the Mothering Matters ship running, often serves as editor, social media coordinator and contributes many articles.
+Andrea Snashall keeps the Family Matters ship running, often serves as editor, social media coordinator and contributes many articles.
 Andrea grew up in Western Australia and moved to Switzerland in 2001.
-She has a son and a daughter and has been a Mothering Matters Team Member since 2004.
+She has a son and a daughter and has been a Family Matters Team Member since 2004.

-Laura Munteanu manages our team of illustrators and provides many illustrations for our website template and issues.
+Laura Munteanu designed the Family Matters logo.
+She also manages our team of illustrators and provides many illustrations for our website template and issues.
 Laura has studied journalism and advertising, and has been working as a journalist and an illustrator.
 She has been illustrated for magazines, websites, charity and different campaigns.
-She lives in Zurich with her husband and her eight-year-old daughter.
+She lives in Zurich with her husband and her ten-year-old daughter.

 These volunteers regularly write columns for Family Matters Switzerland.

 Monica Shah is our education specialist and writes for our Education Matters column.
 Monica is the founder of Children First, an international pre-school, nursery and kindergarten in Zürich.
 She enjoys living and working in Zurich and hiking in Switzerland with her 14-year-old son whose favourite sports are Taekwondo and Cricket.

 Joanna Koch shares the coordination of our La Leche League column.
 Joanna is a busy mother and grandmother, La Leche League leader, tireless worker for community projects and a founding member of Mothering Matters – Switzerland.